zuplo/docs/docs/articles/custom-ci-cd.md

 2. Create a secret for your Azure Pipelines and be sure to set `ZUPLO_API_KEY` to the API key you generated in the previous step.

-## Setting up a custom workflow with GitLab Pipelines
+## Setting up a custom workflow with Gitlab Pipelines

 The full example is available at https://github.com/zuplo/zup-cli-example-project/blob/main/.gitlab-ci.yml